Want to set financial new year’s resolutions? Looking for money saving new year’s resolutions?

 #9.
 Start Investing

-Investing should be at the top of your New Year’s financial resolution checklist.
+Investing should be at the top of your New Year’s financial resolution checklist, but remember, investing involves risk, so plan carefully.
 While investing may not be the easiest goal to tackle, it is one of the best ways to grow your bank account.

 If you are worried that you don’t have the money to start investing or the time to figure out how to do it, don’t despair!
-While it’s certainly possible to invest without the assistance of a financial advisor, many people opt to get help from those well-versed in the investment process.
+While it’s certainly possible to invest without the assistance of a financial advisor, many people opt to get help when considering options like mutual funds and stocks from those well-versed in the investment process.

 A financial planner or advisor will help you make investment decisions based on your financial situation and the amount of risk that you are willing to take.
 Robo-advisors also provide clients with digital financial advice based on algorithms conducted through online surveys.
 The robo-advisor will then start investing your money for you based on the data they gather.